 - Sprinkle with your pumpkin seeds before serving.

-If you like a smoothie then you’ll love this one.
-Honestly, this antioxidant rich beast will have you noticeably glowing… fast.
+If you like a smoothie in the morning, then you’ll love this one.
+This antioxidant rich beast will have you noticeably glowing… fast.
 It has all those beautifying, skin friendly fats, and is completely RAW.

 - 1 x ripe banana